 On Tuesday, May 15, Eastern American Diocesan vicar Bishop Nicholas of Manhattan visited the Diocesan Center and, on the eve of the Leavetaking of Pascha, prayed at the evening divine service in St. Alexander Nevsky Diocesan Cathedral in Howell, NJ.

-The following morning, Wednesday, May 16, His Grace celebrated Divine Liturgy, co-served by cathedral dean Archpriest Serge Lukianov, Archpriest Vasily Andrejuk (rector of St. Cyril of Turov Carpatho-Russian Church in Richmond Hills, NY), Archpriests Rafael Melendez and Boris Slootsky (cathedral clerics), Abbot Vladimir (Zgoba; rector of the Church of our Lady "Unexpected Joy" on Staten Island, NY), Archpriest Zoran Radovic (rector of St. George Serbian Church in Elizabeth, NJ), Hieromonk Tikhon (Gayfudinov; abbot of Holy Protection Skete in Buena, NJ), and Protodeacons Leonid Roschko and Paul Drozdowski (cathedral cleric).
+The following morning, Wednesday, May 16, His Grace celebrated Divine Liturgy, co-served by cathedral dean Archpriest Serge Lukianov, Archpriest Vasily Andrejuk (rector of St. Cyril of Turov Carpatho-Russian Church in Richmond Hills, NY), Archpriests Rafael Melendez and Boris Slootsky (cathedral clerics), Abbot Vladimir (Zgoba; rector of the Church of our Lady "Unexpected Joy" on Staten Island, NY), Archpriest Zoran Radovic (rector of St. George Serbian Church in Elizabeth, NJ), Hieromonk Tikhon (Gayfudinov; abbot of Holy Protection Skete in Buena, NJ), and Protodeacons Leonid Roschko and Paul Drozdowski (cathedral clerics).

 Also praying in church were Protopresbyter Valery Lukianov (dean of New Jersey) and Priest Serge Ledkovsky (deputy rector of St. Vladimir Memorial Church in Jackson, NJ).
 Faithful from New York and cities across New Jersey came to pray at the service.
 Many communed of Christ’s Holy Mysteries.
 The clergy and parishioners greeted one another with the joyous cries of "Christ is Risen!" one final time.